usc-sail/child-adult-diarization/README.md

 pip install -r requirements.txt
 ```
 3. Download _whisper-base_rank8_pretrained_50k.pt_ from https://huggingface.co/AlexXu811/whisper-child-adult/tree/main.
 This model works well with younger children (around 6 or less years old) zero-shot.
 4. To infer on a wav file, run the following.
 Make sure that the sample rate of the wav file is 16kHz.
-Optionally, you'll be able to better understand by looking at sections 5 and 6.
+If you do not have a GPU, please look at section 5 for CPU-only use.
+Optionally, you'll be able to better understand by looking at sections 6 and 7.
 ```bash
 python scripts/infer_wav_file.py --wav_file <path_to_your_wav_file>
 ```
+5. For CPU only use, please comment out lines 55-58 and uncomment lines 61-64.
+Also remove .cuda() in models/whisper.py.
-5. (Optional) Example Python code is as below.
+6. (Optional) Example Python code is as below.
 The model outputs one of {0: silence, 1: child, 2: adult, 3: overlap} at the frame-level (for each 20ms).
 Recommended to use 10s audio segments as inputs, as the pre-trained model is trained with 10s audio inputs.
 ```python
 from models.whisper import WhisperWrapper import torch